“When I find myself in times of trouble

 from “Let it Be” by the the Beatles

 My wife, Karin, is home.
 I just drove her back from the COVID care facility at State Fair Park.
 She was there for three nights.
-Karin is feeling (she eats now), but she is still very weak.
+Karin is healing (she eats now), but she is still very weak.

 The Alternative Care Facility is run by the State of Wisconsin.
 It’s enormous.
 The overflow hospital opened up on October 14th, but so far it has only served 156 patients.
 It has the ability to provide beds to hundreds of people.
 Based on how the pandemic is going into overdrive, the facility may in fact need those beds.